EGaraldi/corecon/paper/paper.md

-At the time of writing, `CoReCon` contains data for the following physical quantities: ionised fraction, IGM temperature at mean density, effective optical depth of the HI and HeII Lyman-$\alpha$ forest, flux power spectrum of the Lyman-$\alpha$ forest, CMB optical depth, galaxy and quasar UV luminosity functions, column density ratio, mean free path of ionizing photons, star-formation-rate density, and correlation between the flux in Lyman-alpha spikes and galaxy position.
+At the time of writing, `CoReCon` contains data for the following physical quantities: ionised fraction, IGM temperature at mean density, effective optical depth of the HI and HeII Lyman-$\alpha$ forest, flux power spectrum of the Lyman-$\alpha$ forest, cosmic microwave background optical depth, galaxy and quasar UV luminosity functions, column density ratio, mean free path of ionizing photons, star-formation-rate density, and correlation between the flux in Lyman-alpha spikes and galaxy position.